 Location (GPS): Where the photo was taken.

 Time: When the photo was taken.

-Keywords: Anything you want to record about the photo (e.g. people, event, year, place, etc.).
+Keywords: Anything you want to record the photo (e.g. people, event, year, place, etc.).

 Caption or Title: Tagline to go along with the photo.

-Nearly all photo viewing applications will allow some form of basic keyword and caption tagging.
+Nearly all photo viewing applications will allow some form of a basic keyword and caption tagging.
 The more advanced photo library applications such as Picasa (Google), iPhoto (Apple), Live Photo Gallery (Windows), and Photoshop Elements (Adobe) greatly simplify the process of tagging people by using complex facial recognition technology to scan all the photos in your library and collect together all the faces it believes are of the same person.
-You just have to accept / reject its suggestions.
+You just have to accept/reject its suggestions.

 Why Photo or Image Tagging?

 Until recently, the folder concept was most commonly used as a way of grouping and organizing digital data, but the folder concept has its limitations.
 The most significant limitation of folders, especially for digital photo organization, is that an item can only be in a single folder at a time without duplicating that item.

 Storing your photos in a series of folders quickly becomes limiting.
 For example, do you store your family 2013 summer vacation to Beijing photos in a vacation folder, in a family folder, or in a year folder?
 Years later, which folder do you look in to find a particular photo?
 The problem gets exponentially worse as we collect more and more photos in this digital age.
 Photo tagging lets you organize, then easily search for the photos you want.
 Imagine how nice it would be if you could immediately find “All the photos from our vacation in Italy” or “Just those photos that contain you and your kids” or “Photos of Anson when he was 10 years old?”